menandmice/micetro_docs/guides/implementation/cloud.rst

    * For detailed networking requirements, see :ref:`firewall-ports`.

-If you intend to add multiple AWS cloud accounts using a single set of credentials, see:ref:`aws-multi-account`.
+If you intend to add multiple AWS cloud accounts using a single set of credentials, see :ref:`aws-multi-account`.

 Adding Cloud Services
 ^^^^^^^^^^^^^^^^^^^^^^